Effective October 1, 2018

 Replacement certificates may be generated upon request; but under specific circumstances.
 CLIA certificates are not generated by the state agency; however the state agency is authorized to make requests for replacement certificates, when certain conditions are met.

-Any questions or concerns not addressed on the CLIA website or www.alabamapublichealth.gov regarding CLIA certifications may be addressed by the State Agency at 334-206-5120.
+Any questions or concerns not addressed on this website or CMS.gov/CLIA regarding CLIA certifications may be addressed by the State Agency at 334-206-5120.